buildpacks/docs/src/content/create-buildpack/_index.md

 cachedir=$2
 ```

-Next we will set a desired ruby version that we will support as a variable, in this instance ruby 2.5.1
+Next we will set a desired ruby version that we will support as a variable, in this instance `ruby 2.5.1`.

 ```
 ruby_version=2.5.1
 ```

-Next we will update our ruby paths inside the script to point to the cachedir instead of the launchdir
+Next we will update our ruby paths inside the script to point to the `$cachedir` instead of the `$launchdir`.

 ```
 export PATH=$PATH:$cachedir/ruby/bin
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH:+${LD_LIBRARY_PATH}:}$cachedir/ruby/lib
 ```

-Next we will add the ruby caching logic that checks to see if ruby has been successfully cached with the correct version
+Next we will add the ruby caching logic that checks to see if ruby has been successfully cached with the correct version.

-This logic checks to see if version cached version captured in ruby.toml matches the desired version defined in the ruby_version variable

-If it is the same - it reuses the cached version, if it is not (or does not exist) it will download and cache the correct version
+This logic checks to see if the cached version captured in `ruby.toml` matches the desired version defined in the `ruby_version` variable.
+If it is the same - it reuses the cached version, if it is not (or does not exist) it will download and cache the correct version.

 ```
 if [[ $ruby_version == $([[ -f $cachedir/ruby.toml ]] && cat "$cachedir/ruby.toml" | yj -t | jq -r .version) ]] ; then